Summary and Background:

-Proposals will be accepted until May 22, 2019.
+Proposals will be accepted until all funds are obligated.
 Proposals should describe your work plan from June- August including your initial ideas and justifications of how you will begin to gather information about prospective Grocery partners and innovations, who your initial contacts will be for this research, and how you will follow up on and document your findings.

 Project Purpose & Description

 Following market trends in the grocery business, we want to identify opportunities to sustain a grocery business in an urban neighborhood by leveraging existing resources and community talent.
 We are exploring innovative solutions that would use the cooperative ownership model to offer additional service(s) to the community that also support the store’s profitability, such as

 - Co-locating other existing businesses or service providers such as a cafe/deli, financial institution, pharmacy, health clinic, child care, or other retail.